1854 Broad Street cholera outbreak: Germ theory

-Snow went on to study the water contents from each home through a test performed on each sample.
-In this way, it could be deduced from which supplier the home was receiving their water.
-He concluded that it was indeed impure water from the big companies that allowed the spread of cholera to progress rapidly.
-He went on to prove his theory through the observation of prisons in London, finding that cholera ceased in these places only a few days after switching to cleaner water sources.

 Broad Street outbreak

-On 31 August 1854, after several other outbreaks had occurred elsewhere in the city, a major outbreak of cholera occurred in Soho.
+On 31 August 1854, after several other outbreaks elsewhere in the city, there was a major outbreak of cholera in Soho.
 Snow later called it "the most terrible outbreak of cholera which ever occurred in this kingdom."

 Over the next three days, 127 people on or near Broad Street died.
 During the next week, three quarters of the residents had fled the area.
-By 10 September, 500 people had died and the mortality rate was 12.8 per cent in some parts of the city.
+By 10 September, more than 500 people had died and the mortality rate was 12.8 per thousand inhabitants in some parts of the city.
 By the end of the outbreak, 616 people had died.

 Many of the victims were taken to the Middlesex Hospital, where their treatment was superintended by Florence Nightingale, who briefly joined the hospital in early September in order to help with the outbreak.
-According to a letter from Elizabeth Gaskell, "She herself [Nightingale] was up night and day from Friday afternoon (Sept.
+According to a letter by Elizabeth Gaskell, Nightingale "was up night and day from Friday afternoon (Sept.
 1) to Sunday afternoon, receiving the poor creatures (chiefly fallen women of that neighbourhood - they had it the worst) who were being constantly brought in - - undressing them - putting on turpentine stupes, et cetera, doing it herself to as many as she could manage".

-By talking to local residents (with the help of Reverend Henry Whitehead), Snow identified the source of the outbreak as the public water pump on Broad Street (now Broadwick Street) at Cambridge Street.
-Although Snow's chemical and microscope examination of a sample of the water from this Broad Street pump water did not conclusively prove its danger, his facts about the patterns of illness and death among residents in Soho persuaded the St James parish authorities to disable the well pump by removing its handle.
+By talking to local residents (with the help of Reverend Henry Whitehead), Snow identified the outbreak's source as the public water pump on Broad Street (now Broadwick Street) at Cambridge Street.
+Although Snow's chemical and microscope examination of a sample of the water from this Broad Street pump water did not conclusively prove its danger, the patterns of illness and death among residents in Soho persuaded the St James parish authorities to disable the pump by removing its handle.